Creative practice

 Why the usual explanations fail

 The intention-action gap isn’t a character flaw.
-It’s the brain doing exactly what it’s built to do: predicting cost before committing resource.
+It’s the brain doing exactly what it’s built to do, which is to predict what an action is going to cost you before diving in.

 Contemporary neuroscience — specifically the predictive processing model developed by Lisa Feldman Barrett — shows that the brain is a prediction machine, not a passive receiver of experience.
 Before you act, it runs a forecast.
 If the forecast models high metabolic cost, uncertainty, or threat, the body prepares accordingly.
 The result feels like resistance, numbness, distraction, or dread.